yubiuser/pytr-binary/Readme.md

 docker build --output=. --target=export .
 ```

 The used base image are old on purpose: PyInstaller links against `libc` which is [forward compatible but not backward compatible](https://pyinstaller.org/en/v4.7/usage.html#making-gnu-linux-apps-forward-compatible).
-This should make sure the `pytr` binary runs on new and older systems.
+This should make sure the `pytr` binary runs on newer and older systems.